-Over the past several decades, hospitality houses have become an integral part of the Olympic and Paralympic Games.
-Typically organised around nationality or culture, these spaces–which may be inside or outside the official athlete’s village–provide a base for supporters and athletes to enjoy the event.
+Over the past several decades, hospitality houses have become an integral part of the Olympic and Paralympic Games and increasingly within other mega sports events.
+Typically organised around nationality or culture, these spaces provide a base for supporters and athletes to enjoy the event.

 LGBTIQ+ people have traditionally been pushed to the margins of sport.
 Negative stereotypes, the threat of real and perceived consequences for living openly, and an exclusionary or hostile culture have made sport unwelcoming.
 And the problem is not just athletics.
 During large-scale international events, there is the possibility to connect with people from different cultures and backgrounds, to learn empathy and experience diversity, and to share a common appreciation for excellence.
 When LGBTIQ+ people are excluded, LGBTIQ+ culture is also excluded.

 Modelled after a traditional Olympic hospitality house, Pride House is a venue* welcoming LGBTIQ+ athletes, fans, and their allies during large-scale international sporting events.
 Typically, they are welcoming places to view the competitions, experience the event with others, learn about LGBTIQ+ sport and homophobia in sport, and build a relationship with mainstream sport.

 * In some instances, due to hostile governments or other restrictions, Pride Houses have had to take different forms or shapes.
 During the 2014 Sochi Winter Olympic Games, for example, the request to hold a Pride House in Russia was explicitly denied.
 Instead, international supporters held “remote” Pride Houses in solidarity with Russian LGBTIQ+ people, and the Russian LGBT Sport Federation hosted the Open Games.